jmcunningham/AngularJS-Learning/README.md

 AngularJS-Learning
 ==================

+NOTE: As of July 20, 2015, there is a [new repo for collecting links to Angular 2] (https://github.com/jmcunningham/AngularJS2-Learning).
+This list is barebones at the moment, so feel free to start adding links via PRs :)

 A bunch of links to blog posts, articles, videos, etc for learning AngularJS.
 Feel free to submit a pull request if you have some links/resources to add.
 Also, I try to verify that the articles below have some real content (i.e. aren't 2 paragraph blog posts with little information) to ensure I'm not listing "fluff" pieces.
 If you have an idea for a better way to organize these links, please let me know.
 As I find similar posts in the "General Topics" section, I will break them out into their own categories.

 I also blog about Angular and JavaScript topics at [my blog] (http://www.jmcunningham.net).